Summary

 Here are three compelling reasons we believe investors may want to consider increasing their allocation to international markets:

-Now, the narrative is shifting.
-Earnings growth of the Magnificent 7 has begun to decelerate and is no longer significantly augmenting the earnings growth of the entire US market.
-At the same time, earnings growth for international markets has proven more resilient (Exhibit 2).
+The narrative appears to have shifted.
+Earnings growth for the Magnificent 7 has decelerated and is no longer significantly augmenting the earnings growth of the entire US market.
+At the same time, earnings growth for international markets was more resilient (Exhibit 2).

 EXHIBIT 2

-At the start of this year, 2025 earnings growth in the United States was expected to be close to 14% compared to international at 7%.
-Since then, international companies have produced relatively better earnings than US companies.
-Now, consensus calls for 10% earnings growth in the United States compared to 11% for international.3
+At the start of this year, 2025 earnings growth in the United States was expected to be close to 13% compared to international at 7%.
+Now, consensus calls for a much narrower differential in earnings growth between the United States and international.3

-In Europe, a big push of fiscal stimulus, if enacted, could accelerate growth and lift GDP.
-For example, Germany, with much less debt than the United States relative to the size of its economy, plans to inject €500 billion (about $570 billion) into its economy.
+In Europe, a big push of fiscal stimulus could accelerate growth and lift GDP.
+For example, Germany, with much less debt than the United States relative to the size of its economy, plans to inject €500 billion (about $575 billion) into its economy.
 At the same time, defense spending across Europe is dramatically increasing, along with plans for infrastructure development.
-In Japan, companies continue to work to improve financial productivity and are becoming more shareholder focused, prioritizing better allocation of capital, potentially driving return on equity and, likely, earnings higher.
+In Japan, companies continue to work to improve financial productivity and are becoming more shareholder focused, prioritizing better allocation of capital, which could potentially drive return on equity and, likely, earnings higher.

 EXHIBIT 3